fidelix-project/fidelix/doc/advanced/src/building.md

 This directory contains a series of Makefiles that can be used for building, installing, and maintaining the Fidelix system software.
-It functions very similarly to the BSD /usr/src and /usr/ports heirarchies.
+It functions very similarly to the BSD /usr/src, /usr/ports, and /usr/pkgsrc heirarchies.

-Fidelix is a light weight Linux distribution that focuses on proactive security.
-It aims to eliminate unnecessary code and is targeted primarily towards servers and embedded systems.

-More information about Fidelix can be found in `doc/about.md`.

 # Single Package Targets